Cikarang

-Cikarang is a town serving the seat of Bekasi Regency, West Java, Indonesia.
+Cikarang (Sundanese: ᮎᮤᮊᮛᮀ; Betawi: چيكارڠ) is a large industrial, commercial and residential town (larger in both area and population than most independent cities of Indonesia) which includes the administrative headquarters of Bekasi Regency, West Java Province of Indonesia.
 The biggest industrial estate in Southeast Asia, Kota Jababeka is located there.

 Industrial area

-Cikarang is an area located in Kota Deltamas that includes the government of Bekasi Regency.
+Cikarang includes Kota Deltamas as well as the administrative government of Bekasi Regency.
 Cikarang has contributed to the spread of industrialization from the West Cikarang (Cibitung) area to South Cikarang.
 The city is known for MM2100 Cikarang Barat, Kota Jababeka, Bekasi International Industrial Estate (BIIE), or the Hyundai Industrial Park; East Jakarta Industrial Park (EJIP), Delta Silicon Industrial Park, and Indonesia-China Integrated Industrial Zone (Kawasan Industri Terpadu Indonesia-China, KITIC).
 Many foreign companies are located in Cikarang industrial estate.

-Cikarang's Industrial City is supported by housing complexes scattered around the Cikarang industrial park that was built by a collection of architects and contractors under PT PP. This residential area stretches around Tambun, Cibitung, Cikarang, Serang, Setu, Ci Cau, and Cibarubsah.
+Cikarang's Industrial City is supported by housing complexes scattered around the Cikarang industrial park that was built by a collection of architects and contractors under PT PP. This residential area stretches around Tambun, Cibitung, Cikarang, Serang, Setu, Cicau, and Cibarusah.
 Some residential areas are well known, such as Jababeka and Lippo Cikarang.
 Cikarang has attracted industries including tourism, household, food and television.

 Cikarang Dry Port is located in Jababeka Industrial Estate, the biggest manufacturing zone of West Java.
 Indonesia is home to a dozen industrial estates with more than 2,500 companies, both multinational and small-medium enterprises (SMEs).
 Approximately 200 ha are allocated for the Dry Port, which is accessible by highway and rail.

 Cikarang wet Port offers cargo handling and logistics for export and import, as well as domestic distribution.
 It provides integrated port and logistics services with dozens of logistics and supply chain players, such as export/import, carriers, terminal operators, container freight stations, bonded warehouses, transportation, third party logistics (3PL), and empty container depots, as well as banks and other supporting facilities.
 The Dry Port is the extension gate of Tanjung Priok International Port.
 Document formalities for port clearance and customs clearance are completed in the Cikarang Dry Port.

 Cikarang Dry Port has been appointed as an Integrated Customs Services Zone with a new international port code, IDJBK.
 The shipping lines’ service connects Cikarang Dry Port with other ports as part of international trading lines.

+Demographics

+There is no single administrative body at the level of the extensive town of Cikarang; instead, the town covers five of the administrative districts (kelurahan) of Bekasi Regency.
+In total, Cikarang covers a land area of 223.14 km2 and had a combined population of 733,253 at the 2010 Census and 769,618 at the 2020 Census; the official estimate of the five districts as at mid 2024 was 837,469 - comprising 423,157 males and 414,312 females.